elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

-# Welcome to MediaStickyVideoEditor640 HD (soon to be StickyTheLogoEditorAndAnimator915 HD/STLEAA915 HD by March, April, or May)'s GitHub page!
+# Welcome to MediaStickyVideoEditor640 HD (soon to be ASTERIX by late-February/early-March)'s GitHub page!
 > 2026 is actually real omfg!!!1111 (joke)

 I'm the lead developer of PsXTRA (completely remade as a simple and modern (Win8 Metro-ish) website), UnityExplorer+ (started getting popular) and other projects (some are dead forks).
 Also the lead founder of Apollo Productions (founded in late-August 2025).